Mark Evans (actor)

-Mark Henry Evans (born 2 January 1985) is a British musical theatre actor, singer, dancer and choreographer from Wales, known for numerous Welsh-language and English-language productions.
-His various theatre credits include Wicked and Ghost the Musical.
-Following an 18-month (Dec 2012 – June 2014) engagement in the North American national tour of The Book of Mormon, he is currently based in New York City.
+Mark Henry Evans (born 2 January 1985) is a British musical theatre actor, singer, and dancer from Wales, known for numerous Welsh-language and English-language productions.
+His various theatre credits include Wicked, Ghost the Musical, and Waitress.
+He starred as Elder Price in an 18-month (Dec 2012 – June 2014) engagement in the North American tour of The Book of Mormon.
+He is currently based in New York City.

 Personal life

-Evans was born in St. Asaph, North Wales and raised on a farm in Llanrhaeadr in the county of Denbighshire.
+Evans was born in St Asaph, North Wales and raised on a farm in Llanrhaeadr in the county of Denbighshire.
 He is married to fellow actor Justin Mortelliti.

 Career

 Beginning performances on 16 July 2007, he joined the ensemble of the acclaimed London West End production of Wicked and served as the second understudy for Fiyero Tigelaar.
 He departed the cast on 7 June 2008, only to return over three and a half years later, this time, in the lead role of Fiyero.
 He starred alongside Rachel Tucker and Louise Dearman from 7 February through 10 December 2011, when he ended his run in the musical.

 On 13 January 2012, took over the role of Sam Wheat in the London production of Ghost the Musical and starred alongside Siobhan Dillon until the musical closed on 6 October 2012.
 During his time in the show, he and Dillon released a single cover version of "Unchained Melody".

 Some of Mark's theatre other credits included the UK national tours of High School Musical (Troy Bolton), The Rocky Horror Show (Brad) and Oklahoma!
 (Curly).

 He appeared on the US national tour of The Book of Mormon in the lead role of Elder Price.
-Evans began performances on 28 December 2012 in San Francisco contracted for a six-month run, subsequently twice extended to summer 2014, after which he relocated to New York.
+Evans began performances on 28 December 2012, in San Francisco contracted for a six-month run, subsequently twice extended to summer 2014, after which he relocated to New York.